tcr/mug/README.md

 * improve ECMAScript implementation
   * currently unsupported constructs: labels, regex literals, `with`, `try/catch/throw`, `break/continue`, `do`, `for`...`in`, `switch/case/default`, `typeof`
   * also broken: native prototypes
-* convert AST profiler from JS to Clojure ?
+* convert AST profiler from JS to Clojure, or at least self-host

 Later: